 Coal mining accident rates in China and the U.S.A. are a common occurrence.
 The Chinese Administration of Coal Mine Safety has worked to improve safety conditions but the end result speaks for itself, mining accidents caused 2631 fatalities.
 The director of State Administration of Coal Mine Safety released statistics that for every million tons of excavation there were 0.89 deaths.

 RFID is a viable solution for tracking the exodus of mining personnel in possible disaster scenarios.
-Using our RFID Personnel Locating System, every employee is outfitted with an Active RFID Badge that continuously communicates their location to the RFID Readers installed across the site.
+With our immense experience in RFID technology, we can help you deal with this critical situation and personal safety of an employee can be assured using RFID, every employee is outfitted with an Active RFID Badge that continuously communicates their location to the RFID Readers installed across the site.
 This information is relayed to the database, allowing you the ability to instantly look up employees by badge ID to locate their location and status.

 Incorporating RFID Access Control on sites at coal mining operations contributes towards the prevention of unauthorized vehicles or personnel to secure job sites.
 Work sites consist of expensive equipment.
-Tagging underground equipment and personnel in mining zones is best tracked with the options provided by GAO RFID.
+Tagging underground equipment and personnel in mining zones can be tracked with our custom RFID solutions.

 Every vehicle and worker can be detected at the gate by their assigned tags that communicate with the boom barrier to allow them to enter.
 Unauthorized personnel or trucks will be denied entrance.
 Securing access to coal mining sites makes the site more safe and everyone becomes accountable.